-Got a new pair of Samsung Galaxy Buds Live but are disappointed by not seeing its name on the Bluetooth devices list on your Windows PC?
-Or, the earbuds are not showing up after installing an update on your Windows 10 or Windows 11 PC?
+Did you get a new pair of Samsung Galaxy Buds Live but are disappointed by not seeing its name on the Bluetooth devices list on your Windows PC?
+Or are the earbuds not showing up after installing an update on your Windows 10 or Windows 11 PC?
 If you are facing a similar issue with your Galaxy Buds Live earbuds, don’t panic.
 You are not alone here.
-Many users are also having a similar issue with the Galaxy Buds Live where they can’t see its name on their Windows 10 or 11 PC.
+Many users also have a similar problem with the Galaxy Buds Live, where they can’t see its name on their Windows 10 or 11 PC.

 The Galaxy Buds Live are fine-tuned earbuds from the South Korea-based brand.
-The earbuds have an eye-catching design and offer a premium sound experience.
-Along with premium sound comes premium features such as ANC and smart assistant.
-All this sounds super amazing, but frustrating at the same if you can’t use the earbuds on your Windows PC.
+They have an eye-catching design and offer a premium sound experience.
+Along with premium sound come premium features such as ANC and a smart assistant.
+All this sounds super amazing, but it can be frustrating if you can’t use the earbuds on your Windows PC.

-A user on the Samsung community wrote “I have been using my Galaxy Buds live with my PC but since Windows 10 installed the latest update the earbuds have now disappeared from the list of Bluetooth devices and windows can no longer discover my Galaxy Buds live.
-This has happened on both my laptop and my desktop pc after windows installed the latest updates“.
+A user on the Samsung community wrote, “I have been using my Galaxy Buds live with my PC, but since Windows 10 installed the latest update, the earbuds have now disappeared from the list of Bluetooth devices, and Windows can no longer discover my Galaxy Buds live.
+This happened on both my laptop and desktop PC after Windows installed the latest updates“.

-Further, he added that the earbuds are working fine with mobile phones, but the problem arises when using them on a Windows PC.
+Further, he added that the earbuds work fine with mobile phones, but the problem arises when using them on a Windows PC.
 Thankfully, there are solutions to fix the Samsung Galaxy Buds Live not showing up issue on your Windows 10 or 11 computer.

 Here’s What to Do When Samsung Galaxy Buds Live Is Not Showing Up on Windows 10/11